-Project G will increase capacity and reduce congestion by adding one general purpose lane in the northbound direction from Orangewood Avenue in the City of Orange to approximately Tonner Canyon Road in the City of Brea.
+Project G will increase capacity and reduce congestion by adding one general-purpose lane in the northbound direction from Orangewood Avenue in the City of Orange to approximately Tonner Canyon Road in the City of Brea.
 Select northbound undercrossings will also be widening and seismically retrofitted, as required.
 The project is divided into three segments as described below.

-This project consists of three northbound sections including Katella Avenue to Lincoln Avenue, Orangethorpe to Yorba Linda Avenue, and Yorba Linda Boulevard to Lambert Road in the cities of Anaheim, Brea, Fullerton, and Placentia.
+Segment 1: This project consists of three northbound sections including Katella Avenue to Lincoln Avenue (approximately 2.8 miles), Orangethorpe to Yorba Linda Avenue (approximately 2.4 miles), and Yorba Linda Boulevard to Lambert Road (approximately 2.5 miles) in the cities of Anaheim, Brea, Fullerton, and Placentia.
 Projects in this segment are complete.

-This project includes the addition of a northbound truck-climbing lane from

-Lambert Road in the City of Brea to one-half mile south of the Los Angeles County line (approximately Tonner Canyon Road).
+Segment 2: This project includes the addition of a northbound truck-climbing lane (approximately 2.5 miles) from Lambert Road in the City of Brea to one-half mile south of the Los Angeles County Line (approximately Tonner Canyon Road).

-This project includes adding one northbound general purpose lane from approximately Orangewood Avenue in the City of Orange to Katella Avenue in City of Anaheim.
-Segment the improvements would maintain the existing auxiliary lane and address existina non-standard features between Orangewood Avenue and Katella Avenue.
+Segment 3: This project includes adding northbound one generalpurpose lane (approximately one mile) approximately Orangewood from Avenue in the City of Orange to Katella Avenue in the City of Anaheim. improvements would Segment maintain the existing auxiliary lane and address existing non-standard features between Orangewood Avenue and Katella Avenue.